 - Life & Culture

-If you like skiing, snowboarding and winter sports in general, skiing in Japan is probably already near the top of your bucket list.
+If you love skiing, snowboarding and winter sports in general, skiing in Japan is probably already near the top of your bucket list.

-There are over 500 ski resorts in Japan.
-That’s more than any other country in the world!
-Which makes sense considering the country is 70% mountains.
+With over 500 ski resorts in Japan.
+That’s more than any other country in the world; it’s no surprise, considering nearly 70% of the country is mountainous terrain.

-Keep reading to find out everything you need to know about skiing in Japan, snowboarding and more winter sports you can try.
+Keep reading to find out everything you need to know about skiing and snowboarding in Japan, and the best time to visit.

 You don’t need to worry about lack of snow when snowboarding or skiing in Japan.
 The country gets some of the most snow in the world.

-With frequent downfalls of ideal powder during the Japan ski season, it’s the place to be if you love riding deep snowy lines.
+With frequent downfalls of ideal powder during the Japanese ski season, it’s the place to be if you love riding deep, snowy lines.

-As cold winds travel across The Sea of Japan from Siberia to Japan, they collect an incredible amount of moisture, which is then deposited on the Japanese islands as magical white snow.
+As cold winds travel across the Sea of Japan from Siberia to Japan, they collect an incredible amount of moisture, which is then released on the Japanese islands as a blanket of magical powdery snow.
+This natural formation has helped transform Japan into a world-renowned destination for winter sports.

-skiing and snowboarding in Japan aren’t just impressive for the back country lovers, though.
-Japan is home to hundreds of remarkable resorts, with meticulously maintained pistes and great facilities.
+But it’s not just backcountry enthusiasts who are drawn to its slopes.
+Japan is home to hundreds of remarkable resorts, with perfectly maintained pistes and first-class facilities.

 Best Time To Ski In Japan